Teacher Code of Conduct

-Any professional group has a code of conduct that attempts to describe how members of that group behave in ways that are different from people outside the group.
-The ultimate goal is that of “earning respect and trust” by conducting ourselves at all times with professionalism.
+Every professional group has a code of conduct that attempts to describe how members of that group behave in ways that are different from people outside the group.
+The ultimate goal is that of earning respect and trust by always conducting ourselves with professionalism.
 You are required to adhere to all rules and stated expectations.

-The Human Resources Department (HR) is under the direction of the Human Resources Manager who acts independently from the academic administration.
-The HR Department stores all teacher official personal information, including an “employee’s personnel file”.
-The HR Manager will be involved as called for when employees violate the Code of Conduct.
+The Human Resources Department (HR) is under the direction of the Human Resources Director who acts independently from the academic administration.
+The HR Department stores all teacher official personal information, including an employee’s personnel file.
+The HR Director will be involved as called for when employees violate the Code of Conduct.

-ISNS is committed to providing a positive work environment for all its employees.
-In order to maintain an atmosphere conducive to professionalism and a positive team spirit, each member of staff has the responsibility to meet appropriate standards of behavior:
+ISNS (International School of Nanshan Shenzhen) is committed to providing a positive work environment for all its employees.
+To maintain an atmosphere conducive to professionalism and a positive team spirit, each member of staff has the responsibility to meet appropriate standards of behavior:

 • Treat everyone with dignity and respect